-In Belgium no overall figures are available on this issue.
+&lt;sup>6 In Belgium no overall figures are available on this issue.
 Only glimpses of the scale of the issue can be found.
 So out of the 10,000 checks for access to protected zones around airports carried out in 2001, some 200 people were known to State Security, which in turn led to five negative assessments.

-The French Commission nationale de l'informatique et des libertés (CNIL) observed that in 44% of the cases checked, incorrect or outdated data were contained in some judicial files.
-For data from the former French intelligence service, Renseignements Généraux, in 12 out of 109 cases the data required some form of correction (Commission nationale de l'informatique et des libertés, 26th activity report 2005, 22, www.cnil.fr.).
+&lt;sup>7 The French Commission nationale de l'informatique et des libertés (CNIL) observed that in 44% of the cases checked, incorrect or outdated data were contained in some judicial files.
+For data from the former French intelligence service, Renseignements Généraux, in 12 out of 109 cases the data required some form of correction (Commission nationale de l'informatique et des libertés, 26th activity report 2005, 22, www.cnil.fr).

-incomplete and simply asked for it to be rectified.
-At least, in principle, as the right to disclosure can be refused on the grounds of national security or defence of the country.
+the right to disclosure can be refused on the grounds of national security or defence of the country.
 The intelligence service must always be able to justify any refusal in concreto, but it goes without saying that they can easily make use of these grounds of exception.
 And in any event, such access does not apply to classified information.

 If this first option did not provide a solution, then you could still have applied to the Data Protection Commission.
 However, this Commission offers few possibilities.
-You cannot consult your personal data yourself; a member of the Commission - who does not know you at all - does that for you.
+You cannot consult your personal data yourself; a member of the Commission - who does not know you at all does that for you.
 He cannot discuss the contents of the files with you and he can only 'recommend' to the intelligence service that certain elements be rectified or deleted.

 But you were not enterprising, or - and this is just as likely - the two legal options did not suffice to rectify the incorrect information and one day you are faced with a negative assessment from the authorities.
 Bewildered, you read the grounds stated in the assessment.
 Apparently you are a danger to national security...
 Luckily, all is not lost.
-Depending on the administrative decision, you still have one or more legal remedies: for example, you can bring your case before the Standing Committee I8, before the Council of State9 or before the civil courts.10 But this contribution will deal exclusively with another remedy: the jurisdictional appeal that can be made to the 'Appeal Body on Security Clearances, Certificates and Advice'.
+Depending on the administrative decision, you still have one or more legal remedies: for example, you can bring your case before the Standing Committee I, before the Council of State or before the civil courts.
+But this contribution will deal exclusively with another remedy: the jurisdictional appeal that can be made to the 'Appeal Body on Security Clearances, Certificates and Advice'.
 The operation of this body will be outlined in light of the European Convention on Human Rights (ECHR).
 This choice is justifiable on a number of grounds.
-First of all, because for almost all screenings in which the Belgian intelligence services are involved, an appeal to this body can be made.
-Furthermore, this Belgian solution seems quite unique.
-As far as we know no other country has a similar system.
-What is more, we believe that the appeal procedure takes adequate account of the requirements of the ECHR and that the interests of both the individual and the State are well balanced.
+First of all, because for almost all screenings in which the Belgian